Bleeping Computer: Content

 The articles published at Bleeping Computer are categorized as news articles, tutorials and virus removal guides.
 Its content includes searchable databases for looking up Windows start-up programs and uninstall entries, as well as a free Internet forum to receive computer help.

 The site covers news released by researchers and companies, but also performs in-house investigative reporting and analysis of ransomware and malware.

 Free decryptors to unlock files encrypted by various ransomware families have been released through the forums or the site's news section by third-party researchers.

 Government agencies have included Bleeping Computer cybersecurity articles and analysis in numerous advisories.

 Bleeping Computer's reporting has been cited by major media that cover technology and IT security news.

 The site used to offer a malware removal training program through its forums that teaches volunteers how to remove Windows infections using various tools, including Combofix, HijackThis, DDS, OTL, GMER, Malwarebytes' Anti-Malware and Rkill, developed by Abrams.

-In October 2020, there were over 840,000 registered members on the site.